 - freedom to improve the program, and release your improvements (and modified versions in general) to the public, so that the whole community benefits

-Along with the aforementioned GPL freedoms, LGPL specifies an additional provision allowing the library to be linked with non-(L)GPLed programs: this practically implies that you can use PDF Clown with any software, may it be open- (free software) or closed- (proprietary software) source.
+Along with the aforementioned GPL freedoms, LGPL specifies an additional provision allowing the library to be linked with non-(L)GPLed programs: this practically implies that you can use PDF Clown with any software, may it be open- or closed-source.